opencog/atomspace/opencog/persist/sql/README.md

    by factors of 2x-3x.
 Another table, designed just for simple pairs, might help a lot, too.

- * Create an API to allow the user to save only seleced values on an atom.
+ * Create an API to allow the user to save only selected values on an atom.

- * Create an API to allow the user to NOT perform the recursive save of values in the outgoing set (of a link).
+ * Create an API to allow the user to NOT perform the recursive save of all values in the outgoing set (of a link).

+ * Create an API to allow the user to restore only selected values on an atom.

+ * Create an API to allow the user to NOT perform the recursive restore of all values in the outgoing set (of a link).

+ * Create an API that provides fine-grained control over what values are fetched, when fetching atoms by type, or by incoming set.
+See the section entitles "Semantics", above, for the various different options.